voqal/voqal/README.md

 # Library

-The Voqal Library is a collection of open-source scripts used to provide Voqal with the ability to interact with various applications and services.
+The Voqal Library is a collection of open-source scripts that provide Voqal with the ability to interact with various applications, services, and websites.

 For a complete list of applications, services, and websites that Voqal supports, please visit the [Voqal Library](./library/README.md).